 There is also a samurai bond.
 A bond that a foreign company issue in Japan in yen is a samurai bond.
 Then there are dragon bonds, which are the bonds issued in Asia and priced in US dollars.

 Sushi bonds were very popular in 1985, but they lost their relevance after the Japanese yen became powerful.
-IBM is a good example of a company issuing such bonds for their advantage.
+IBM is a good example of a company issuing such bonds for its advantage.